AppliedLogicSystems/ALSProlog/docs/docs/guide/20-ALS-Prolog---TclTk-Interface.md

-tcl_call and tcl_eval both execute a script using the Tcl interpreter and returns the Tcl result in Result. tcl_call passes the Script argument as a single argument toTcl's eval command. tcl_eval passes the elements of ArgList as arguments to the Tcl's eval command, which concatenates the arguments before evalating them.
+tcl_call and tcl_eval both execute a script using the Tcl interpreter and returns the Tcl result in Result. tcl_call passes the Script argument as a single argument toTcl's eval command. tcl_eval passes the elements of ArgList as arguments to the Tcl's eval command, which concatenates the arguments before evaluating them.

 tcl_call's Script can take the following form:
 * List - The list is converted to a Tcl list and evaluated by the Tcl interpreter.
 The